arnaudin/arnaudin.github.io/_projects/autodesk-flow-design.md

   url: https://youtu.be/2RBOtd-Z8O8

 intro: |
-  [Flow Design](https://www.autodesk.com/products/flow-design/overview) is a virtual wind tunnel that makes airflow simulation accessible to architects, product designers, and students (not just analysts and engineers).
+  [Flow Design](https://www.autodesk.com/products/flow-design/overview) is a virtual wind tunnel that makes airflow simulation accessible to architects, product designers, and students (not just PhD analysts and engineers).

   The goal of this project was to drastically simplify flow simulation so that more people can understand how their designs will perform in the real world.
 Most people can understand the concept of a wind tunnel, but don't know the first thing about computational fluid dynamics (CFD) or finite element analysis (FEA).
-All of the complexity lives behind the scenes with Flow Design.
+All of this complexity lives behind the scenes with Flow Design.

+  Flow Design started off in Autodesk Labs under the name "Project Falcon."
+After initial success we committed to commercializing the technology as a paid product offerring and educational tool.

 content_layout:
   - section_layout: 1col-narrow